pgeorgiev98/qTorrent/README.md

 	cd qTorrent-build

 	# To create a release build
-	qmake /path/to/qTorrent/src/qTorrent.pro -config release
+	qmake /path/to/qTorrent/qTorrent.pro -config release

 	# ... or debug build
-	qmake /path/to/qTorrent/src/qTorrent.pro -config debug
+	qmake /path/to/qTorrent/qTorrent.pro -config debug

 	make -j4
 	# The '-j4' means "Use up to 4 threads to build"
 	# which speeds up things quite a bit
-	# You can set this according to your computer
+	# Ignore the argument or set it according to your CPU

-	# To install the application
+	# To install the application (Works only on Linux)
 	sudo make install

-	# ... and to uninstall it
+	# ... and to uninstall it (Works only on Linux)
 	sudo make uninstall

 	# Make sure you're using the propper (Qt5) version of qmake
-	# On some systems that have both Qt4 and Qt5 installed, you
+	# On some systems that have both Qt4 and Qt5 installed you
-	# may need to add the '-qt=5' argument to the qmake command.
+	# may need to add the '-qt=5' argument to the qmake command
+	# or you may need to call qmake-qt5 instead of just qmake.

 ## Usage